arminstr/arminstr.github.io/en/_posts/2021-01-15-automated-plastic-sorting-line.md

 time-read: 5 minute read
 related_image: /assets/img/content/sortingLineNotLabeled_small.png
 description: Imagining what small scale plastic sorting could look like.
 abstract: Automating sorting is key for profitable plastic recycling.
+This is mainly due to its labor-intensive and technologically complex nature.
 We imagine a sorting line utilizing a conveyor belt, camera, robot arm, and plastic-type sensor.
+Its target material handling capability will be more than 15 thousand items a day.
 learnMore: true
 viewOnGithub: false
 watchVideo: